open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 library can arrange to use a single instrument definition rather than rely on the SDK to support duplicate registration.

-Separate Meters, characterized by different instrumetation library names, are permitted to register instruments by the same name as used in different instrumentation libraries, in which case the SDK MUST consider these as separate instruments.
+Separate Meters, characterized by different instrumentation library names, are permitted to register instruments by the same name as used in different instrumentation libraries, in which case the SDK MUST consider these as separate instruments.